rch-iv/synthetic-obedience-systems/README.md

 ---

-This repository is part of a responsible disclosure protocol.
-Vendors, governments, and global regulators are being notified.
-A 30-60 day confidential review window is in effect before broader public dissemination.
-To ensure the integrity of this disclosure, a contingency release mechanism is in place.
-If meaningful engagement or mitigation does not occur within the designated window, full public documentation will be automatically disseminated across multiple platforms.
+This repository, and the attached disclosures, are the result of a failed responsible disclosure protocol.
+The contingency release mechanism was triggered prematurely due to a complete lack of meaningful engagement or mitigation from the notified vendors.
+This public documentation is therefore being disseminated as the final and necessary step to ensure these critical vulnerabilities are addressed.